stevie67/loopor/README.md

 * Press the "Dub" button to start recording a dub.
 When pressed while recording, the last dub is finished and immediately it starts a new one.
 * Double press the "Dub" button to reset the looper, clearing all loops.
-* Note that any of those buttons can be assigned to the hardware buttons of the Mod Duo!
+* Note that any of those buttons can be assigned to the hardware buttons of the Mod board!
 Thus you can select which functionality you need.